 Original Run: October 5, 2019 - March 7, 2020 Number of Episodes: 23 Genre: Comedy, Supernatural Based on the Series Created By: Osamu Nishi

-***Warning, the following may contain spoilers for Mairimashita!
+***Warning, the following may contain spoilers for Welcome to Demon School!
 Iruma-kun.
 Reader discretion is advised.***

-Iruma Suzuki (voiced by Ayumu Murase) has had a difficult life, thanks in no large part to his inability to say no to people.
+Iruma Suzuki (voiced by Ayumu Murase) has had a difficult life, thanks largely to his inability to say no to people.
 However, he never expected to one day be sold to a great demon lord.

-Although that doesn’t sound ideal, Iruma is going to find out that living in the demon world and attending demon school might not be all that bad.
-Provided no one finds out he is human, Iruma could enjoy a far more comfortable life than what he has grown accustomed.
-The only thing he needs to do is keep a low profile, and that doesn’t bother him a bit.
+Although that doesn’t sound ideal, Iruma will find out that living in the demon world and attending demon school might not be all that bad.
+Provided no one finds out he is human, Iruma could enjoy a far more comfortable life than what he has known.
+He only needs to keep a low profile, and that doesn’t bother him a bit.
 Too bad that is much easier said than done.

 Almost immediately, Iruma becomes the center of attention.
 So, naturally, the situation is not ideal, but things could be a lot worse.
-With his new friends Alice Asmodeus and Clara Valac (voiced respectively by Ryouhei Kimura and Ayaka Asai) by his side, Iruma’s once hardship-filled days might just be behind him.
+And with his new friends Alice Asmodeus and Clara Valac (voiced respectively by Ryouhei Kimura and Ayaka AsaI’mby his side, Iruma’s once hardship-filled days might be behind him.

-To me, it was surprising that Mairimashita!
+To me, it was surprising that Welcome to Demon School!
 Iruma-kun (Iruma-kun) was twenty-three episodes.
 I don’t know, now having seen it, this didn’t come off as a show that should have garnered a longer runtime.
-Do not misunderstand; I’m glad it did because it was a lot of fun.
+Please do not misunderstand; I’m glad it did because it was a lot of fun.
 Unoriginal and a bit par for the course, sure, but fun, nonetheless.

-Iruma-kun’s saving grace was its focus on character introductions Or more to the point: core-character introductions.
-Early on, this series established its three leads, Clara Valac, Alice Asmodeus, and, of course, the titular Iruma Suzuki.
+Iruma-kun’s saving grace was its focus on character introductions.
+Or more to the point: core-character introductions.
+This series established its three leads, Clara Valac, Alice Asmodeus, and, of course, the titular Iruma Suzuki.
 This show turned this trio into its main personality.
 No doubt, this was a gamble.
-Given the number of episodes, had there been even a single stumble, this could have been a horrid slog to sit through.
+Given the number of episodes, this could have been a horrid slog to sit through.

 But you can’t win any bet you don’t take, and Iruma-kun won.

-First, Clara was, hands down, my favorite character of the series.
+First, Clara was hands down, my favorite character of the series.
 She was nothing except a lovably destructive ball of happy-go-lucky energy who knew how to fill both the foreground and the background, often at the same time.
-Clara was all over the place, and whenever she was in the area, her presence was felt.
+Clara was all over the place, and whenever she was in the area, her presence was larger than life.
 Plus, she wasn’t a romantic interest for Iruma.
 Granted, she did take a class on seduction.
 But, to be fair, she thought she was losing Iruma as a playmate rather than as a potential boyfriend.